The Pointillist principle for variation operators and jump functions: Acknowledgements

 \section{Acknowledgements}

 I thank Jim Wright for informing me of the extension of Moon's theorem to smoothing mesaures, as well as for insightful conversations.
-I also thank Ben Krause, Mariusz Mirek and Bartosz Trojan for discussions concerning variational operators and jump function inequalities.
+I thank Ben Krause, Mariusz Mirek and Bartosz Trojan for discussions concerning variational operators and jump function inequalities while at the \href{https://www.mathematics.uni-bonn.de/him/programs/past/tp_2014_05}{2014 Trimester Program: ``Harmonic Analysis and Partial Differential Equations"} at the Hausdorff Research Institute for Mathematics.
+I thank the referee for their feedback which improved the exposition of this paper.